downloadplanet/downloadplanet/cute-translator-300062753.md

+# Cute Translator
-# Cute Translator<br />Cute Translator is a powerful handy program to translate text, documents between 53 major languages.
+Cute Translator is a powerful handy program to translate text, documents between 53 major languages.
 Supported languages include English, French, German, Italian, Spanish, Portuguese, Dutch, Greek, Russian, Japanese, Korean, Simplified Chinese, and Traditional Chinese, with new languages being added all the time.
 Supported applications and formats are doubled in this new version,

 Adobe Acrobat (PDF)